iTaxoTools/fastsplit-merge/README.md

 # fastsplit-merge
-fastmerge and fastsplit are simple tools to merge and split large test files, in particular intended for merging/splitting fasta and fastq files.
-Include options to specify search terms in sequence titles and sequence motifs to include/exclude sequences for splitting/merging.
+fastmerge and fastsplit are simple tools to merge and split large text files, in particular intended for merging/splitting fasta and fastq files.
+The tools include options to specify search terms in sequence titles and sequence motifs to include/exclude sequences for splitting/merging.

 ## Installation
 Installation is currently not intended.
 Downloading should be enough